 - won the 1977 Duke, (beating out future world champions Mark Richards and Wayne Bartholomew)

 His first experience in big waves was at Sunset and Waimea Bay in 1967.
-Photos of him adorned Life Magazine proclaiming him a big wave
+Photos of him adorned Life Magazine proclaiming him a "big wave star".

 Eddie became heavily involved in perpetuating activities which honored his Hawaiian heritage.
 In 1978, the Polynesian Voyaging Society sailed the ancient route of the Polynesian migration between the Hawaiian and Tahitian islands (Roughly 2500 miles).
 31 years old Eddie Aikau was selected for this voyage as a crew member, scheduled to depart the Hawaiian Islands on March 16, 1978.
 The canoe developed a leak in one of the hulls and later capsized in stormy weather about twelve miles south of the island of Molokai.
 In an attempt to get to land to save his crew, Aikau paddled toward the island of Lanai on his surfboard.
 Hours later a commercial airplane spotted the rest of the crew which was soon rescued by the U.S. Coast Guard.
 Eddie was missing at sea.
 Despite exhaustive search efforts, Aikau was never seen again.

 In Eddie Aikau's honor, the surf-wear company Quicksilver sponsors the “The Eddie" which is the Quicksilver Big Wave Invitational in Memory of Eddie Aikau at Waimea Bay.

 Since its inception the tournament has only been held eight times, due to a precondition that open-ocean swells must reach a prescribed minimum of 20 feet.
 The contest only invites 28 big-wave riders to participate in two rounds of competition, and a memorial service is held in Eddie's honor prior to the event.